xiix0/scam/README.md

-Q:	Why do firemen wear red suspenders?
-A:	To conform with departmental regulations concerning uniform dress.
+Q:	How do you play religious roulette?
+A:	You stand around in a circle and blaspheme and see who gets
+	struck by lightning first.